 In June of 2007, a ground-breaking ceremony was held at the school, and ultimately a multi-million dollar wing was added to include an updated library, computer lab, art workshop, science lab, and expanded space for the vibrant Middle School.
 The new space for the Middle School allowed Holy Spirit the opportunity to further differentiate the program as a distinct entity within the greater school community.
 This included the institution of an elective program and the continued growth of the advanced math program to include geometry.
 A sense of community and program unity has grown with the use of advisories and the institution of field trips that are attended by the Middle School in its entirety.

 Along with the other Diocesan elementary schools, Holy Spirit uses the Scantron Performance Series as the diagnostic and placement tool.
 This computer-adaptive test identifies student ability levels and demonstrates growth over time.
 Holy Spirit uses BrainPop video resources and IXL Math and Language Arts as staples in classrooms where teachers strive to meet the needs of the technology-oriented student.

 Student life is strong and extensive.
-Clubs and activities range from Student Council, to the National Junior Honor Society, yearbook, school newspaper, Spanish Club, Running Club, Math Olympiad, Math Club, and Chess Club to name just a few.
+Clubs and activities range from Student Council, to the National Junior Honor Society, yearbook, school newspaper, Running Club, Math Olympiad, Math Club, Chess Club and Coding Club to name just a few.

 Everything at Holy Spirit happens with the assistance of a fully supportive parent population and an active Parent-Teacher Organization.
 Teachers recognize and respect parents as the primary educators of the students and strive daily to grow the collaborative relationship with parents.
 Volunteering in classrooms and on field trips, providing hospitality for events, and supporting families in need with prayers and meals are staples of the Holy Spirit School parent community.